A backward problem for the time-fractional pseudo-parabolic equation with a variable coefficient: Numerical validation and experiments

 We fix $T=1$ and refine the space--time grids according to

-For each grid, the implementation proceeds as follows: (i) compute the forced terminal contribution $\mathbf{g}_h=\mathbf{u}^M(\mathbf{0};f)$; (ii) construct the homogeneous forward matrix $\mathbf{F}_h$ by impulse responses; (iii) form the right-hand side $\mathbf{d}_h=\boldsymbol{\psi}_h-\mathbf{g}_h$; and (iv) obtain the regularised reconstruction by solving a Tikhonov system.
-To avoid notational duplication with the previous sections, we denote the reconstructed vector by $\widehat{\boldsymbol{u_0}}_h$ and write the normal equations in the equivalent form

-In the noise-free tests, we set $\lambda=10^{-10}$ (the L-curve criterion gives values in the same range).
+The reconstruction is performed using the procedure described in Section~\ref{sec:inverse_num}.
+In accordance with the L-curve parameter-choice procedure described in Subsection~\ref{subsec:parameter_choice}, we set $ \lambda=10^{-10} $ in the noise-free experiments.

-The maximum-norm and discrete $L^2$ errors for $u_0$ and the corresponding final-time consistency errors for $\psi$ are listed in Table~\ref{tab1}.
-The decay of all error indicators under refinement confirms the expected convergence of the overall discrete pipeline.
+The maximum-norm and discrete $L^2$ errors for $u_0$ and the corresponding final-time errors for $\psi$ are listed in Table~\ref{tab1}.
+The decay of the initial-state errors under refinement confirms the convergence of the overall discrete reconstruction procedure.
+The final-time errors remain close to the regularisation level, demonstrating consistency between the inverse reconstruction and the direct solver.

-Figure~\ref{fig1} shows representative reconstructions for several values of $\alpha$ on a fixed grid($N=M=50$).
+Figure~\ref{fig1} shows representative reconstructions for several values of $\alpha$ on the fixed grid $N=M=50$.
 For each $\alpha$, the left panel compares the exact initial state $u_0(x)$ with its regularised reconstruction $\widehat{u_0}(x)$, while the right panel compares the exact final-time measurement $\psi(x)$ with the final-time state $u(x,T;\widehat{u_0})$ obtained by forward propagation of the reconstructed initial state.
 The close agreement in both panels confirms the consistency of the inversion procedure and the direct solver.

-Figure \ref{fig2} compares the surface plot of the exact solution $u(x,t)$ with the reconstructed numerical approximation obtained from the final-time measurement, over the full time interval, for several values of $\alpha$.
+Figure~\ref{fig2} compares the surface plot of the exact solution $u(x,t)$ with the reconstructed numerical approximation obtained from the final-time measurement over the full time interval for several values of $\alpha$.
 It also displays the corresponding absolute error surfaces.
-All simulations use a fixed grid with $N=M=200$.
+All simulations use the fixed grid $N=M=200$.